Kingdom of Jerusalem: Baldwin IV and Saladin

-The subsequent events have often been interpreted as a struggle between two opposing factions, the "court party", made up of Baldwin's mother, Amalric's first wife Agnes of Courtenay, her immediate family, and recent arrivals from Europe who were inexperienced in the affairs of the kingdom and who were in favour of war with Saladin; and the "noble party", led by Raymond of Tripoli and the lesser nobility of the kingdom, who favoured peaceful co-existence with the Muslims.
+The subsequent events have often been interpreted as a struggle between two opposing factions, the "court party", made up of the minor king Baldwin IV's mother, Amalric's first wife Agnes of Courtenay, her immediate family, and recent arrivals from Europe who were inexperienced in the affairs of the kingdom and who were in favour of war with Saladin; and the "noble party", led by Raymond of Tripoli and the lesser nobility of the kingdom, who favoured peaceful co-existence with the Muslims.
 This is the interpretation offered by William of Tyre, who was firmly placed in the "noble" camp, and his view was taken up by subsequent historians; in the 20th century, Marshall W. Baldwin, Steven Runciman, and Hans E. Mayer favoured this interpretation.
-Peter W. Edbury, on the other hand, argues that William, as well as the thirteenth-century authors who continued William's chronicle in French and were allied to Raymond's supporters in the Ibelin family, cannot be considered impartial.
+Peter W. Edbury, on the other hand, argues that William as well as the 13th-century authors who continued William's chronicle and were allied to Raymond's supporters in the Ibelin family, cannot be considered impartial.
 Although the events were clearly a dynastic struggle, "the division was not between native barons and newcomers from the West, but between the king's maternal and paternal kin."

 Miles of Plancy was briefly bailli or regent during Baldwin IV's minority.
 Miles was assassinated in October 1174, and Count Raymond III of Tripoli, Amalric's first cousin, became regent.
 It is highly probable that Raymond or his supporters engineered the assassination.
-Baldwin reached his majority in 1176, and despite his illness he no longer had any legal need for a regent.
+Baldwin reached his majority in 1176, and despite his leprosy he no longer had any legal need for a regent.
 Since Raymond was his nearest relative in the male line with a strong claim to the throne, there was concern about the extent of his ambitions, although he had no direct heirs of his own.
-To balance this, the king turned from time to time to his uncle, Joscelin III of Edessa, who was appointed seneschal in 1176; Joscelin was more closely related to Baldwin than Raymond was, but had no claim to the throne himself.
+To balance this, the king turned from time to time to his uncle, Joscelin III of Edessa, who was appointed seneschal in 1176; Joscelin was more closely related to Baldwin than Raymond was but had no claim to the throne.